-- There is little and low-quality research on the diagnosis, treatment and symptoms of Lyme disease
+2. There is little and low-quality research on the diagnosis, treatment and symptoms of Lyme disease

-3. There is a lack of clinical experience of Lyme disease
+3. There is a lack of clinical experience of Lyme disease among doctors

 We aim to address these elements by raising money to fund desperately needed research that will help to resolve this situation.